JDiscordBots/NightDream/README.md

 * Java 1.8.0_221

 ### Build your own NightDream instance
-* execute `mvn clean install package` in the project directory
+* execute `mvn clean install package -DskipTests=true` in the project directory
 * the executable JAR file is in the directory `target`

 ## Invite Nightdream to your Server